SnabbHQ/snabb-app-client/README.md

 ----------
 ## Quotes

-Some quotes from users of **Snowflake**
+Some quotes from users of **snabb**

 **Pepperoni App Kit** (see [Credits](https://github.com/futurice/pepperoni-app-kit#credits) )
->This project was initially motivated by Snowflake....you should check it out to see if it's a good fit for your app.
+>This project was initially motivated by snabb....you should check it out to see if it's a good fit for your app.

 **Viktor**
 >Just saw the tweets, still watching the vids.
 It's awesome!!
 It's really really high quality, I'm truly amazed